nyiyui/ics4u-portfolio/src/oop.md

 ## So?

 Although there are many differences in implementation, most OOP environments have the notions of abstraction, encapsulation, inheritance, and polymorphism.
+Using these methods, we can make easy-to-understand and concise object-oriented code.

 ## UML
 ~~YouML~~ UML is a visual language used to describe class hierarchies in object-oriented systems.